bw-tech/Fake-Twitter-News-Classifer/README.md

 ## Team

-Anirudh Shah - as3947
-Bailey Wei - bw489
-Howey Qiu - hhq3
-Frans Fourie - fjf46
-Tom Shanahan - tks46
+Anirudh Shah, Bailey Wei, Howey Qiu, Frans Fourie, Tom Shanahan

-Thank you to the entire team for the great work.
+Thank you to the entire team for the great work!

 ## Abstract